CPOM-Altimetry/cpom_software2/README.md

 # CPOM Software (v2)

-CPOM Software (v2.x) aims to build/refactor the original CPOM Software Repository, but now use more advanced software engineering techniques for testing and continous integration.
+CPOM Software (v2.x) aims to build/refactor the original CPOM Software Repository, but now use more advanced software engineering techniques for testing, static code analysis, documentation and continous integration.

 This is a software package for :